moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

 ```

-### **Secure table's dimension using user group and data policy**
+### **Secure a table dimension using user group and data policy**

-Once user groups exist, you can reference them in data policies using the `meta.secure` block which defines  which user groups the masking rule applies to.
+Once user groups exist, you can reference them in data policies using the `meta.secure` block which defines to which user groups the masking rule applies to.

 A data masking policy has two key parts: